- MAR 08, 2018

 What's in the book

 "The best retail buying book available.
-It combines concepts with actual calculations.
-This provides you with a better understanding of the topics."
-Katherine Annette Burnsed, University of South Carolina, USA
+It combines concepts with actual calculations … this provides students with a better understanding of the topics." - Katherine Annette Burnsed, University of South Carolina, USA

 Table of Contents